 What Does Stack And Tilt Golf Swing Mean?

-Stack and Tilt also have another name called the “New tour” golf swing.
+Stack and Tilt also have another name called the “New Tour” golf swing.
 It was first introduced in PGA tour golf coaching in 2005.
 The new tour swing is almost similar to the traditional swing teachings.
-The Stack and Tilt golf swing focuses more on the fundamentals and the physics behind the game, which makes it more efficient.
+The Stack and Tilt focus more on the fundamentals and the physics behind the game, which makes it more efficient.
 This swing got its name “Stack & Tilt” because the spine tilts through the swing to keep the player more stable and “stacked.”

 The mainstream swinging model shifts the upper body behind the ball, leading to inconsistent contacts.
 On the contrary, Stack and Tilt golf swing keeps the body centered over the ball through the shot.
 The logic behind this swinging system is if your weight stays in a fixed place, the contact will be consistent.
 As a result, it will help you to hit the ball solidly.
 Even though the new tour swing contradicts the old-school teachings, it is more mechanically simple.